Effective Research Assignments: Library Guidelines for Instructors

 - Research journals vs. popular vs. trade journals.
 Many students cannot identify scholarly articles until they have seen and discussed examples of them in comparison to those from popular magazines.

 - Citation management and documentation style.
-Familiarize students with the style guide appropriate to their subject area and to information management and storage software such as RefWorks.
+Familiarize students with the style guide appropriate to their subject area and to information management software.

 Design Assignments that Reinforce Research Skills